opendocsg/slw-judgments-backfill/2015_SGCA_5/report.md

 **_The question of unfair conduct_**

 78     We have (at [66] above) referred to the case of _Blac kwell v Dixon_.
 There, the Ontario court, exercising its discretion under rule 49.09 of the Rules of Civil Procedure (Ont) which is _in pari materia_ to our O 22A r 8, declined to enforce the accepted offer of $400,000.
 Instead, the court entered judgment for the lower amount of $390,000.
 The court applied the principle that where sharp practice was involved in “exploiting an opponent and colleague’s known mistake in an offer of settlement” the settlement reached would not be enforced.
-There is no equivalent principle established in our case law, but in _Chwee Kin Keong and others v Digilandmall.c om Pte Ltd_ [2005] 1 SLR(R) 502 the Court of Appeal declined to enforce contracts for purchase of printers where there was “sharp practice” or “unconscionable conduct” (see [77]).
+There is no equivalent principle established in our case law, but in _Chwee Kin Keong and others v Digilandmall.c om Pte Ltd_ <span class="citation">[2005] 1 SLR(R) 502</span> the Court of Appeal declined to enforce contracts for purchase of printers where there was “sharp practice” or “unconscionable conduct” (see [77]).

 79     In the present case, while on the face of it, it might be said that the immediate acceptance of the OTS by the Respondent after the Court of Appeal allowed the Appellant’s appeal in _Ong & Ong (CA)_ might constitute a “snapping up” of sorts, this was a very different situation from _Blac kwell v Dixon_.
 In that case, the plaintiffs’ counsel _knew_ that the defendants only meant to settle at $390, but exploited the error in the offer to settle document to seek enforcement at $400,000.
 Here, even if the Respondent could be said to have guessed or even known that the Appellant would probably want to withdraw the OTS after its appeal was allowed, there was no exploitation of any error.
 While it may be said that the Appellant made an “error” by not withdrawing the OTS once the counterclaim was dismissed, there was no evidence that the Appellant had intended to withdraw the OTS.
 The Appellant would have known that one of the outcomes of the appeal would be that its claims in the Suit could be allowed in full.
 That was what it was arguing for.
 So what actually happened could not be said to have been unexpected.
 In any event, under O 22A, the offeror needs to give one day’s

-notice before it may serve a notice of withdrawal in Form 34 on the offeree: see also _Tanner Sheridan Wayne v NRG Engineering Pte Ltd_ [2014] 1 SLR 475.
+notice before it may serve a notice of withdrawal in Form 34 on the offeree: see also _Tanner Sheridan Wayne v NRG Engineering Pte Ltd_ <span class="citation">[2014] 1 SLR 475</span>.
 Therefore, even if the Appellant had wanted to withdraw the offer the moment it knew that it had succeeded in the appeal, the Respondent would still have the one day to accept the OTS because it could not have been withdrawn before then.
 The Respondent’s acceptance of the OTS immediately after the CA Liability Decision could not be regarded as exploitative or unfair.

 **_Whether permitting enforcement of the OTS would be unjust_**